-Unlike the other features of the Discover Seoul Pass, the T-Money feature is permanent and doesn’t count towards your time limit.
-This doesn’t activate the Discover Seoul Pass.
+Unlike the other features of the Discover Seoul Pass, the transportation card feature is permanent and doesn’t count towards your time limit.
+You can activate your transportation card as soon as you get your Discover Seoul Pass.

 Please note: There are full details about each of these extra features later on in this guide.
 Check the ‘About The Discover Seoul Pass‘ section to find out more.

 What Is The Discover Seoul Pass Price?

 The official price of the different Discover Seoul Pass is 50,000 Korean won for a 24 hour pass, 70,000 won for a 48 hour pass, and 90,000 won for a 72 hour pass.
 You can see these prices below:

 Before 2023, it was possible to save up to 10% off the price of the Discover Seoul Pass from online agents such as Klook or Trazy.
 However, since 2023, these discounts are no longer available and resellers sell the Discover Seoul Pass as the regular price, as stated above.